What are legally sound reasons for a fixed term employment?

 What is required of me, when considering offering a fixed term Agreement?

 Should you require clarity before offering a fixed term role, our employment advisers can review the offer to assess if it is for genuine reasons based on reasonable grounds.
-It may also be prudent to clarify your insurance cover as one insurer has stated that where a personal grievance is raised in relation to a fixed term agreement a school may not be covered, if they have not sought and followed the appropriate legal advice.
+It may also be prudent to clarify your insurance cover as one insurer has stated that where a personal grievance is raised in relation to a fixed term agreement a school may not be covered, if they have not sought and followed the appropriate advice.

 Employment funding schemes (ORS)